CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Experiments

+\myPara{Impact of label propagation strategies.} In \tabref{tab:propagation}, we conduct the ablation study of our label propagation strategies.
+Our pixel propagation strategy, which constructs the correlation maps and spreads them into predictions as a new representation with the supervision of correlation loss $\mathcal{L}^c$, brings 1.4\%, 0.4\%, and 0.8\% improvements.
+Furthermore, equipped with our region propagation strategy, more detailed local shape information is mined and thus enhanced pseudo labels are obtained.
+This strategy further improves 0.6\%, 0.5\%, and 0.5\% on 92, 366, and 1464 splits, respectively.

-In the default setting, we choose to extract features from the backbone, which makes correlation matching more convenient to be transplanted to other segmentation networks.
+\myPara{Where to extract features.} In the default setting, we choose to extract features from the backbone, which makes the proposed strategies more convenient to be transplanted to other segmentation networks.
 Actually, given a specific network structure, the position of feature extraction can be flexible.
-Here, we consider the impact of different feature extraction positions on performance based on the Deeplabv3+ architecture.

-In \tabref{feature}, we demonstrate the performance of extracting features after different positions for the Deeplabv3+ decoder under 732 and 1464 splits.
+Here, we consider the impact of different feature extraction positions on performance.
+In \tabref{feature}, we demonstrate the performance of extracting features after different positions for the Deeplabv3+ decoder under different splits.
 The results show that using the backbone features consistently outperforms other alternatives.